nkocher/crosspoint-reader/USER_GUIDE.md

   - "Ignore" - Require a long press to turn off the device
   - "Sleep" - A short press powers the device off
   - "Page Turn" - A short press in reading mode turns to the next page; a long press turns the device off
+- **Power Button Hold Duration**: Controls how long the Power button must be held to turn off the device when short click is not set to Sleep.
 - **Reading Orientation**: Set the screen orientation for reading EPUB files:
   - "Portrait" (default) - Standard portrait orientation
   - "Landscape CW" - Landscape, rotated clockwise